 Next, we will show you how to assemble the S&S Cycles Hooligan 1200cc conversion kit.

-How to Assemble S&S Cycles Hooligan 1200cc Conversion Kit Part 1
+VIDEO: S&S Cycles Hooligan 1200cc Conversion Kit How-To Part 2 - Assembly

 In this section, Todd walks you through the installation on a S&S Cycles Hooligan 1200cc conversion kit with oversized cams on a 2003 Harley-Davidson Sportster 883cc engine.